 National, Provincial or District Priorities Why Important?
-Implications for the Nketoana IDP Use the Expanded Public Works Programme and the Community Work programme to absorb young people.
-Develop a national integrated urban development framework to assist municipalities to effectively manage rapid urbanization. groups the youth and provide basic services to existing urban areas, while expanding services to rural areas.
+Implications for the Nketoana IDP Develop a national integrated urban development framework to assist municipalities to effectively manage rapid urbanization. while expanding services to rural areas.
 State of the Province address Revised Free State Growth and Development Strategy.
 Regional Bulk Water Schemes in the Setsoto, Dihlabeng and Phumelela local municipalities, the Sterkfontein Dam Scheme and the Nketoana Regional Water Scheme Augmentation in the Thabo Mofutsanyana district.
 In partnership with Agribusiness VKB and the IDC, we have established a chicken broiler project and built a state-of-the-art chicken abattoir in Reitz in the eastern Free State.
 Production commenced early in 2013.
-SMME Development, Cooperatives and Social Enterprises Significant progress has been made with work on the Bloemfontein-Bultfontein, Lindley-Steynsrus, Bethlehem-Lindley and Heilbron-Frankfort roads and work is on schedule to be completed during the next financial year.
+SMME Development, Cooperatives and Social Enterprises Significant progress has been made with work on the Bloemfontein-Bultfontein, Lindley-Steynsrus, Bethlehem- Lindley and Heilbron-Frankfort roads and work is on schedule to be completed during the next financial year.
 The Nketoana LM supports the relevant Provincial sector departments to achieve the objectives included in the Premier's State of the Province Address.